Skill Benchmarks Overview Dashboard

 - End: Instead of using a Date Range preset, use this to specify an end date.
 When you enter an End date, the Date Range Presets filter changes to Custom.

 - Audience: Predefined group of users.
 Enter the name of an audience and then select it from the list.
 You can display the data for multiple audiences at the same time by entering more than one audience name.
+You can select up to 20 audiences.

 - Benchmark by keyword: To narrow your focus to one or more specific benchmarks or group of benchmarks, enter keywords of benchmarks.
 Use this filter if you want to just review benchmarks on a particular subject such as java or python that may have many levels of skills to measure.
 The benchmarks you select here impact what you see on the rest of the page.